 5. Keep Cover Plates Installed

 Believe it or not, the top guitar manufacturers actually know what they are doing – including putting cover plates on cavities.
 If it made a guitar sound better (and would lower manufacturing costs) they would leave them off.
-Forget what your friends say about “it looks cool” or “you can change strings faster” or “you’re tone will be awesome”.
+Forget what your friends say about “it looks cool” or “you can change strings faster” or “your tone will be awesome”.
 Cover plates are protective, Use them.

 6. Clean Your Guitar

 It’s easy enough to play your guitar, then just set it aside.
-Investing a little time to care for your guitar’s appearance will keep it looking great and also preserve it’s playability.
+Investing a little time to care for your guitar’s appearance will keep it looking great and also preserve its playability.
 In fact, the experts at Premier Guitar published an article with a lot of information on cleaning a guitar, including compelling reasons to do so.
 Author John LeVan stated, “Over time, sweat, dirt, and oils build up on the guitar’s finish and slowly break it down.
 This causes the finish to develop a hazy film and become discolored.
 In addition, if your sweat has a high acid content (low PH balance), it can actually cause the finish to deteriorate, especially where you rest your arm.
 Sweat contains water, acids, salt, and several minerals that are corrosive to finishes and hardware.
 When you add in environmental issues, such as dust and pollen, it’s no wonder our guitars get so filthy.”2

 7. Use Hangers Instead of Racks

 Using wall-mounted hangers is vastly superior to storing your guitars in racks.
-Ovr time, an instrument hanging vertically will not develop neck issues like one stored in a rack.
+Over time, an instrument hanging vertically will not develop neck issues like one stored in a rack.
 Gravity, the distribution of weight, and effects of pressure are undeniable factors in shaping wood (good or bad).

 More reasons for using wall-mounted hangers?
 The folks at Guitar Grip recently wrote an article that gave 5 reasons to mount your guitar with a guitar hanger.
-Specifically they cited spatial design, motivation, convenience, out of reach, and safely preserved.3
+Specifically, they cited spatial design, motivation, convenience, out of reach, and safely preserved.3

 When upgrading to wall-mounted hangers, we highly recommend the style of guitar hangers with locking tabs.
 This is your best assurance of preventing a catastrophic fall.
-It’s worth mentioning that you need to be careful when using these from thinline necks that may fall through the hanger.
+It’s worth mentioning that you need to be careful when using these from Thinline necks that may fall through the hanger.
 When you install the hanger it’s a good idea to make certain at least one of the screws goes through the drywall and into a wall stud.